 For more information, read our article on Air Pollution

 Q2.
 Is it safe to walk the streets?

-Most of Jakarta’s streets do not have proper sidewalks, and those sidewalks that do exist are often in poor condition, and are being used by street vendors or parked motorcycles, therefore walking in Jakarta can be a challenge.
-The heat and air pollution also make walking unpleasant.
+Many of Jakarta’s streets do not have proper sidewalks, and those sidewalks that do exist can be in poor condition, and are filled by street vendors or parked motorcycles; therefore, walking in Jakarta can be a real challenge.
+However, the provincial government of DKI Jakarta has spent considerable funds on trying to improve sidewalk conditions in multiple areas of the city resulting in a much more pedestrian friendly environment than previous years.
+Main thoroughfares in the Central Business District, Casablanca, Kemang, Pondok Indah have all been upgraded and widened to make walking less hazardous than in past years.
+However, the tropical climate and air pollution continue to make walking unpleasant.
 Some areas are known to be frequented by pickpockets or thieves riding on motorbikes who may be looking for the chance to grab your purse.
-Just as in most major cities anywhere in the world, there are areas of Jakarta that may not be safe after dark
+Just as in most major cities anywhere in the world, there are areas of Jakarta that may not be safe after dark.

 for more information, read our article on Security at Home and around Town